 - b) Less Than Significant Impact As development occurs within the Project planning area each project will be evaluated to ensure that emission control techniques are implemented consistent with Air District rules and regulations.
 For example, compliance with Air District Rule 9510 (Indirect Source Review) will ensure that cumulative growth does not result in an overall increase in emissions in the air basin and would not jeopardize attainment plan deadlines.
 As indicated in the AQ Memo, "The Project would be considered to have a significant cumulative impact on air quality if project-specific impacts are determined to be significant.
 As previously noted, the emissions analysis confirms that Project-specific emissions are below the Air District's thresholds of significance at a project-specific level, and that the Project will not cause or contribute to an existing air quality violation.
-Furthermore, the County will consult with the Air District on a project-by-project basis to ensure that future developments are implemented consistent with Air District rules and regulations, including Regulation VIII and Rule 9510 (Indirect Source Review).
+Furthermore, the County will consult with the Air District rules and regulations, including but not limited to, Regulation VIII (Fugitive PM10 Prohibition), Rule 2201 (New and Modified Stationary Source Review, and Rule 9510 (Indirect Source Review).
 The Project will be required to implement all applicable General Plan policies and to comply with all applicable Air District rules and regulations.
-Therefore, because the Project would have Less Than Significant Project-specific Impacts, the Project will have a Less Than Significant Cumulative Impact on air quality."
-16 - c) Less Than Significant Impact The Project would not expose sensitive receptors to substantial pollutant concentrations.
+Therefore, because the Project would have Less Than Significant Project-specific Impacts, the Project will have a Less Than Significant Cumulative Impact on air quality."14 - c) Less Than Significant Impact The Project would not expose sensitive receptors to substantial pollutant concentrations.
 Consistent with the Valley Air District's definition of "sensitive receptors", the AQ Memo contains analyses of criteria pollutants and projected potential impacts on sensitive receptors.
 "Sensitive receptors are those individuals who are sensitive to air pollution and include children, the elderly, and persons with pre-existing respiratory or cardiovascular illness.
 The Air District considers a sensitive receptor to be a location that houses or attracts children, the elderly, people with illnesses, or others who are especially sensitive to the effects of air pollutants.
-Examples of sensitive receptors include schools, parks and playgrounds, daycare centers, nursing homes, hospitals, and residential dwelling units."
-17
+Examples of sensitive receptors include schools, parks and playgrounds, daycare centers, nursing homes, hospitals, and residential dwelling units."15